ortizo-117/SCI_Map/README.md

 # SCI MAP
 ## Project Description

 The SCI_MAP project is designed to analyze structural brain differences between individuals with spinal cord injury (SCI) and healthy age-matched controls.
-In SCI, alterations in brain structure and function occur as a direct effect of nerve damage, through secondary mechanisms, and due to long-term consequences such as paralysis and neuropathic pain.
-Structural brain maturation in humans is characterized by region-specific, non-linear patterns of progressive or regressive processes, such as gray matter atrophy.
+In SCI, alterations in brain structure and function can arise due to direct effects of nerve damage, secondary mechanisms, and long-term consequences such as paralysis and neuropathic pain.
+Structural brain maturation in humans is known to follow region-specific, non-linear trajectories characterized by progressive or regressive changes, such as gray matter atrophy.

-The brain age gap estimation (BrainAGE) method utilizes structural MRI (T1-weighted MR) data to directly quantify the acceleration or deceleration of individual brain aging.
-It is computed as the difference between the apparent age of an individual's brain and their chronological age.
-Inthis project, the apparent brain age is determined using a normative model trained on 29,175 scans, primarily from the UK Biobank dataset, covering a wide age range from 2 to 100 years.
+One of the primary goals of this project is to utilize the Brain Age Gap Estimation (BrainAGE) biomarker to quantify age-related deviations in brain structure.
+BrainAGE is calculated as the difference between an individual’s predicted brain age—estimated using T1-weighted structural MRI—and their chronological age.
+In this project, apparent brain age is determined using a normative model trained on 29,175 scans, primarily from the UK Biobank, spanning a wide age range from 2 to 100 years.

-The primary aim of the project is to utilize the BrainAGE biomarker to capture individual age-related brain structure differences between SCI patients and controls.
-The secondary goal is to further explore regional changes in brain structure to identify specific alterations that may provide insights into the adaptive or maladaptive processes leading to neuropathic pain.
+In addition to BrainAGE-based analysis, a second primary aim of the project is to investigate regional, surface-based morphometric changes in the brain. such as cortical thickness, surface area and curvature.
+This approach will assess localized structural alterations in specific cortical and subcortical regions, aiming to identify and quantify subtle changes that may be associated with SCI and neuropathic pain—changes that might be obscured by aggregate biomarkers like BrainAGE.
+By focusing on surface area, cortical thickness, and volume metrics derived from individual brain regions, we hope to capture fine-grained structural signatures of adaptive or maladaptive plasticity.

-This project also aims to address the small sample size problem in SCI studies while considering the privacy and ethical concerns associated with sharing individual images across institutions.
-To achieve this, the repository will provide each center with a baseline processing pipeline, enabling local analysis and eliminating the need to share sensitive data.
-Furthermore, having a standardized pipeline will ensure that meta-analyses and conclusions drawn from the study are not affected by differences in data processing.
-Once processing is done at each center, the goal is to send the group level analysis to the project lead so that a meta analysis across the each center can be performed.
+This project also addresses the longstanding issue of limited sample sizes in SCI research, while taking into account privacy and ethical constraints surrounding the sharing of individual brain images across institutions.
+To that end, this repository provides each participating center with a standardized, baseline processing pipeline that enables local data analysis and avoids the need to transfer sensitive imaging data.
+This harmonized approach ensures that results remain comparable across sites and that meta-analyses can be reliably conducted.

-We are currently in the initial stage of the project, where we are seeking feedback from select institutions regarding the processing approach and the ease of use of the repository.
-If you have any feedback or quesitions, do not hesitate to contact the Project Lead (Oscar Ortiz: oscar.ortizangulo@ubc.ca)
+NOTE: The current pipeline has been tested in a Windows 10 system using Ubuntu WSL.